ansible/workshops/exercises/networking/1.4-router_configs/README.md

 {% endraw %}

 **So…​ what’s going on?**
-  - [net_interface](http://docs.ansible.com/ansible/latest/net_interface_module.html): This module allows us to define the state of the interface (up, admin down, etc.) in an agnostic way.
+  - [ios_interface](http://docs.ansible.com/ansible/latest/ios_interface_module.html): This module allows us to define the state of the interface (up, admin down, etc.) in an agnostic way.
 In this case, we are making sure that GigabitEthernet1 is up and has the correct description.
   - [ios_config](http://docs.ansible.com/ansible/latest/ios_config_module.html): We’ve used this module in previous playbooks.
 We could technically combine the two tasks (ip addr + static route).
 However, it’s sometimes preferred to break out the tasks according to what is being accomplished.
-  - [net_system](https://docs.ansible.com/ansible/2.4/net_system_module.html): This module, similar to the net_interface allows us to manage the system attributes on network devices in an agnostic way.
+  - [ios_system](https://docs.ansible.com/ansible/2.4/ios_system_module.html): This module, similar to the ios_interface allows us to manage the system attributes on network devices in an agnostic way.
 We’re utilizing this module along with loops to feed in the name_servers we want the router to have.
-  - [net_static_route](https://docs.ansible.com/ansible/2.4/net_static_route_module.html): This module is utilized for managing static IP routes on network devices.
+  - [ios_static_route](https://docs.ansible.com/ansible/2.4/ios_static_route_module.html): This module is utilized for managing static IP routes on network devices.
 It provides declarative management of static IP routes on network devices.

 ## Section 4 - Running your routing_configs playbook